cralo31/SONMF/README.md

 7. Section A.4 (binary SONMF step size): It takes around 450 minutes to run 100 trials for the 5 different step sizes (~90 minutes each) across 3 different rank settings with 8 cores running in parallel.
 The results of the 5 different step sizes are then combined to plot Figure 10.

+8.
-8.	a.
-Section A.5 (triage additional): The cluster membership (Figure 11) plot and the elbow plot (Figure 12) takes about 3 minutes to produce.
+- Section A.5 (triage additional): The cluster membership (Figure 11) plot and the elbow plot (Figure 12) takes about 3 minutes to produce.
-b.
-Section A.5 (triage all data): Table 10 – 15 are computationally intensive to produce and the time required depends on the size of the dataset, the NMF method and the factorization rank.
+- Section A.5 (triage all data): Table 10 – 15 are computationally intensive to produce and the time required depends on the size of the dataset, the NMF method and the factorization rank.
 For example, the largest two datasets, ‘Cough’ and ‘Lower Extremity Injury’, takes anywhere between 45 minutes to 20 hours to run 20 trials in parallel with 20 cores for the four models on one NMF method + rank setting.